 Tutbury Castle 2015

-The Highlander, was inspired by The Outland series of Books by Diana Galbaldon, i’ve been a fan from the start waiting for each new book with bated breath.
-I’m a big fan, of the series too, as it has a real essence of the books.
-This was a opportunity to create an image that reminded me of the books.
+The Highlander, was inspired by The Outland TV series of Books by Diana Galbaldon, I’ve been a fan from the start waiting for each new book with bated breath. really enjoying the series too, as it has a real essence of the books.
+This was a opportunity to create an image that reminded me of the images in my mind when reading the books.

 He was very clean and realised he’s have be muddy and dirty, this took ages to get right.
 The background was taken in Scotland and seemed perfect for the job, the layers in this one was a little higher than normal 36 layers in total.
 The print did well, and received awards and acceptance in Club Competitions representing Chorley PS and in National & International Salons.
 One of the few I processed from that day.